TudorHulban/HowTo/14_BackEnd/12_Kafka.md

 cd kafka_2.13-3.1.0
 ```
 ## Start-up
 One ssh connection needed for each of the below.
+Exit in reverse order with Ctrl-C.
 ### Zookeper
 ```sh
 bin/zookeeper-server-start.sh config/zookeeper.properties